Chouikh-Ghassen/minutes-ai/README.md

 > **MeetingBank: A Benchmark Dataset for Meeting Summarization**
 > *Proceedings of the 61st Annual Meeting of the Association for Computational Linguistics (ACL 2023), Toronto, Canada.*

-If you use this dataset, please cite it as follows:

 ```bibtex
 @inproceedings{hu-etal-2023-meetingbank,